prashanthprabhu24/LearnPython/Course1/File2/File3.md

     4. Images
     5. Audio
     6. Video , etc.
-    We will discuss each and how it stored as binary numbers in computers.
+    We will discuss each and how it stored as binary numbers in computers.<br/>
 * __Numbers :__ <br/>
            * Any kind of Whole Numbers can be stored in computer memeory by converting it into Binary numbers.<br/>
            * Intergers to Binary Conversion : Converting a Interger numbers into Binary numbers .<br/>